biril/jasq/README.md

 In certain cases it may be useful to access a dependency without necessarily creating a mock beforehand.
 The `specConfig.store` attribute - an array of module names - may be used to list any such dependencies.
-These will then be available throught `dependencies.store`:
+These will then be available through `dependencies.store`:

 ```javascript
 require(["jasq"], function () {